Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Kev’s train travel suggestions

 From experience, I’ve learned always to bring a water bottle and snacks.
 They come in handy when waiting for the train or if you can’t easily access the cafe car.
-I also make sure to budget for the cafe car; I’ll find out more about that later.
+I also ensure that I budget for the cafe car; I’ll find out more about that later.

 When it comes to packing, the lighter, the better.
 But that doesn’t mean you have to sacrifice your comfort.
 Keep some essentials within easy reach as you travel.
 An extension cord, charger, and cables are crucial—pack the ones you know work!
 The extension cord is a lifesaver, giving easy access to a wall outlet and making your journey a breeze.